Ne0nWinds/SIMD-Ray-Tracer/README.md

 # SIMD Ray Tracer
-This is the reference code base for SIMD: A practical guide There are currently two branches:
-- `master`: Contains a basic ray tracer loosely based on Ray Tracing in One Weekend that's optimized with SIMD and multi-threading that will compile for SSE2, AVX2, and WASM
+This is a brute-force ray tracer optimized with SIMD and multi-threading
-- `SIMD_Article`: A stripped-down version of the codebase as shown in the article

 ## Building for Windows:
 ```ps